hexydec/htmldoc/docs/mitigating-side-effects.md

-# HTMLDoc: Mitigating Side Effects of Minification
+# HTMLdoc: Mitigating Side Effects of Minification

 Whilst all transformations performed on the input HTML will produce valid HTML, some side effects may be present as a result of the transformed code.